saketh12/infinite-zoom-stable-diffusion/README.md

 ### Credits

- - Original idea and 1st version of the notebook was created by @hardmaru
+ - Original idea and 1st version of the notebook was created by [hardmaru](https://github.com/hardmaru)
- - Thereafter @BalintKomjati made the following improvements:
+ - Thereafter [BalintKomjati](https://github.com/BalintKomjati) made the following improvements:
     - Adopted to run on Google Colab
     - Introduced "interpolation" between outpainted images so output is smoother.
 This also allows to use larger outpainting steps, which enables larger coherent structures to appear more easily on the video, without unpleasant jumps between to frames.
     - Put the whole product into a intuitive, user friendly notebook (at least that was the intention :) )